Jazz was born from a

 returning to his first instrument, the clarinet.
 Kevin also plays upright bass

 and sings.
-He recently joined Scott Perry and Tom Ohmsen in the acoustic blues/rock/jazz group Front Porch Swing as well.
+Kevin plays with Scott Perry and Tom Ohmsen in the acoustic blues/rock/jazz group Front Porch Swing as well.

 Josh Smelser is a